aksnzhy/xlearn_doc/index.rst

 xLearn is a high-performance, easy-to-use, and scalable machine learning package, which can be used to solve large-scale machine learning problems, especially for the problems on large-scale sparse data, which is very common in scenes like CTR prediction and recommender system.
 If you are the user of liblinear, libfm, or libffm, now xLearn is your another better choice.
-This is because xLearn handles all of models and features in these platforms using an uniform way, and it provides better performance, ease-of-use, and scalability.
+This is because xLearn handles all the models and features in these platforms using an uniform way, and it provides better performance, ease-of-use, and scalability.

 .. image:: ./images/speed.png